arthurbarroso/assembly/README.md

 | SHIFT 9, 1 | 10111001 | b9  |
 | JMP 8, 0   | 11001000 | c8  |
 | JMP 8, 1   | 11011000 | d8  |

+## Development

+This is written in Clojure.
+The main commands here (apart from starting youserlf a REPL) are `bin/kaocha` and `clojure -X:build :jar release-path.jar :main-class revoir.cli`

+Tests can be found in `test` and the test-related files sit in `resources/tests`